gallenc/opennms-integrations-play/drools-event-examples/minimal-minion-kafka/README.md

 1. we provide a new event to externally create or modify the rules-constants.csv file

 Rather than just modifying a file in the etc directory, we provide an event which will overwrite the rules-constants.csv with a csv list contained in its &lt;descr> field.
-This event allows an opennms user to modify the alarm severities depending on customer using a ReST call rather than modifying a file in OpenNMS.
+This event allows an OpenNMS user to modify the alarm severities depending on customer using a ReST call rather than modifying a file in OpenNMS.

 This event carries a comma separated list of node category,alarm uei, new severity.

-The event can be injected directly to opennms using the ReST API (see https://docs.opennms.com/horizon/31/development/rest/events.html)
+The event can be injected directly to OpenNMS using the ReST API (see https://docs.opennms.com/horizon/31/development/rest/events.html)

 ```
 http://localhost:8980/opennms/rest/events